My friend Bob, who is a priest in the Old Catholic tradition, is currently in Europe visiting a number of Old Catholic communities.

 April 4, 2010

 I attended the Easter Vigil last night at the 'Old Catholic' Cathedral of St. Lawrence high atop Petrin Hill in Prague.
-Father Robert Caruso of the US [Cornerstone Old Catholic Community in St. Paul, MN] is here in Prague for the week and invited me to the service.
+Father Robert Caruso of the US is here in Prague for the week and invited me to the service.

 The “Old” Catholic Church is so named because this community believes it represents the true Catholic tradition before Vatican I and the imposed dogma of Papal Infallibility.
 The community did not willingly split from the Roman branch, it was excommunicated when a number of Bishops in good conscience decided they could not accept the decision of Vatican I to declare the Pope infallible.
 In fact the majority of Bishops walked out of the Council in protest before the vote could be taken.
 The reigning pontiff, Pius IX, a deeply disturbed human being whom a number of psychiatric authorities have diagnosed as a classic sociopath, threatened excommunication and interdict to any bishop and diocese who did not agree with the decision.
 Most of the dissenting bishops gave in at great cost to their consciences.
 But a significant and prophetic remnant stood fast These bishops together with their dioceses then banded together to form the Old Catholic Church and they have been living their marginal, Spirit filled witness-in-exile, ever since.